christian-miljkovic/alfred/README.md

 ## Next Feature Steps

-1. Ask friends for birthdays
+0. Ask friends for birthdays

-- Make the form itself
+- Fix: ERROR [friend_endpoint] 'bool' object has no attribute 'messages' when doing `/birthday/collect`

+1. Check that the scheduler is working
 2. Remember messages for next day

 ### Extra To-Do's